berardo/apex-propellant/README.md

 }
 ```

-In order to reach the stars, you also need a Propellant, which is a gas, fuel or artifact to reach what's called the [_Escape Velocity_](https://en.wikipedia.org/wiki/Escape_velocity).
+In order to reach the stars, you also need a Propellant, which is the fuel and artifact used to reach what's called the [_Escape Velocity_](https://en.wikipedia.org/wiki/Escape_velocity).
 Therefore, your very next step is to build a `Propellant` object then fire it.

 ```java
 trigger AccountTrigger on Account(before insert) {